Tudor73/CodeImprover/README.md

 # Code Improver

-## AI tool that gives suggestion to improve code quality and readability
+## AI tool that gives suggestions to improve code quality and readability

 ### How to use
 * Highlight a piece of code in your editor and press 'Ctrl+0' to get a suggestion